global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-annual-brief.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/slider/CaMa_model.jpg" />

 ### About the CaMa-Flood annual briefing
-CaMa-Flood annual progress briefing is a yearly event to review the achievements related to the global river model CaMa-Flood. **This will be an opportunity for CaMa-Flood users/developers/contributers to advertize their achievements,** and also a chance to enhance research network.
+CaMa-Flood annual progress briefing is a yearly event to review the achievements related to the global river model CaMa-Flood. **This will be an opportunity for CaMa-Flood users/developers/contributors to advertise their achievements,** and also a chance to enhance research network.

-The briefing starts with the summary of the key progress report by the core developeper team.
+The briefing starts with the summary of the key progress report by the core developer team.
 Then, CaMa-Flood users have opportunity for introducing their achievements in a short-talk series.
 We are also thinking about having 1-2 invited talks for highlighting important achievements.

 The primary purpose of the annual briefing is to make a catalogue of CaMa-Flood researches, and make it visible to CaMa-Flood communities and outward.
-We'd like to ask CaMa-Flood users/contributers to make a short summary on their achievement (1-2 page), and generate "CaMa-Flood annual progress report" by collecting these summaries.
+We'd like to ask CaMa-Flood users/contributors to make a short summary on their achievement (1-2 page), and generate "CaMa-Flood annual progress report" by collecting these summaries.
 Also, we will record presentations during the online meeting and make it as "video report".

+Note: We are also planning to have [CaMa-Flood user/developer meeting](../cmf-mmet-2024/) every two years, which prioritize discussion on frontier topics and future directions. **The annual briefing** primary focuses on summarizing the recent achievements.
+Of course, networking of CaMa-Flood user community is the most important purpose in the both meetings.

 ### Registration Form
 **If you want to join the online briefing, [please register from Google Form](https://forms.gle/daRQ1ZkQ3Q4CjtWy7)**

 - Meeting Zoom URL will be shown after you registered on the form.
-- If you have a trouble on connecting the form, please contact meeting organizer (Xudoug Zhou: x.zhou [at] rainbow.iis.u-tokyo.ac.jp)
+- If you have a trouble on connecting the form, please contact meeting organizer (Xudong Zhou: x.zhou [at] rainbow.iis.u-tokyo.ac.jp)
 - If you cannot join on 14 March, presentation by recorded video is also welcomed.
 Please advertise your achievement among CaMa-Flood community.
 For video presentation, please also register on the form.

 #### Important dates and deadlines